 6 Great Places to Visit in Hertfordshire

-One of England’s famous home counties, Hertfordshire is an exceptionally lovely place to take a trip to.
+One of England’s famous home counties, Hertfordshire is an exceptional place to take a trip to.
 Bordering London to the north, it’s an easy trip from the capital and is filled with history, wide open green spaces and many beautiful buildings and churches.
-Read on for Plum Guide's recommended list of places to visit in Hertfordshire.
+And here at Plum Guide, we've used our expert knowledge to curate the perfect guide just for you, so you can enjoy a trip to remember.
+Read on for our recommended list of places to visit in Hertfordshire.

 The Cathedral and Abbey Church of Saint Alban

 This is the oldest site of continuous Christian worship in Britain.
 Given the antiquity of the place, you should feel right at home as a venerable visitor.
 It has an incredibly storied and rich history: King Offa of Mercia founded a monastery here in 793; it was then granted special privileges by the only English pope, local Adrian IV, before becoming a cathedral in 1877.
 Today, you can experience the cathedral and abbey church of Saint Alban by yourself or via a tour.
 Experience the Norman tower, one of the only 11th-century crossing towers still standing, and the stained glass windows dating from 1376.
 A great time to visit is in the evening, when the cathedral choirs take part in Evensong and you can experience the acoustics as they were meant to be experienced.
 Maybe it will even inspire you to dust off your singing voice and get humming.